adamroach/patch-errata/README.md

 * Characterset handling is incorrect.

 # Prerequisites
+This script is written in node, and requires relatively modern features.
+On OS X with Homebrew: `brew install node`
+On Debian-based Linux: `sudo apt-get install node`

-This script relies on the following dependencies, which are available via npm:
+This script relies on the following node libraries, which are available via npm:

 * [node-fetch](https://www.npmjs.com/package/node-fetch)
 * [node-html-parser](https://www.npmjs.com/package/node-html-parser)